RavindraPersaud/CSE1201-OFFICAL-Project-files/docs/CSE 1201 Project Standards.md

 ******

-### Curly Braces and Formatting
+### Curly Braces
-- Always place the opening curly brace `{` on the same line as the control statement.
+- Always place the opening curly brace { on the same line as the control statement.
-- Always use curly braces `{}` even for single-line blocks.
+- Always use curly braces {} even for single-line blocks.

 Example:
 int main() {